Get free shipping when you spend £25 GBP or more!

 Popular in pregnancy and widely used by expecting mamas this wonderful root is safe in moderation.
-This warming herb is known as the anti -nausea natural remedy and can relieve stomach issues related to pregnancy.
+This warming herb is known as the anti-nausea natural remedy and can relieve stomach issues related to pregnancy.
 There has been limited research that doses over 1500mg should be avoided in pregnancy, so avoid excessive consumption.
 A cuppa or two is absolutely fine, and even better if blended with other beneficial herbs.
-The research on benefits in pregnancy with ant nausea effect is substantial so give it a try if fighting morning sickness.
+The research on benefits in pregnancy with the anti-nausea effect is substantial so give it a try if fighting morning sickness.

-You can start with one cup at 26 weeks, build up to 2 cups at 32 weeks, and 3-4 cups from 37 weeks, if it feels right for you.
+You can start with one cup at 26 weeks if drunk as a part of herbal blend, build up to 2 cups at 32 weeks, and 3-4 cups from 37 weeks, if it feels right for you.

 For classic black teas, you can enjoy in moderation as well, but just have in mind that they do have caffeine so you might want to limit their intake.
 1 cup of standard English Breakfast will have around 40-50 mg of caffeine.

 Some teas are best avoided during pregnancy, as there has been some controversial research about their safety, and although often not conclusive, until there is more data on their safety it is best to avoid in your 9 months of bliss: